dailybruin/the-stack/_posts/2020-05-18-professor-demographics.md

 <li>The number of faculty per school/department is shown as full-time equivalent – an employee who works full time year round would equal 1 FTE, while an employee who works half time for a full year would equal 0.5 FTE.</li>
 <li>Departments that do not teach undergraduate courses and have less than 5 FTE faculty are not shown, though they are included in broader school counts.
 Additionally, departments that have limited data on the BruinX website are not included in any of the department-specific graphs.
 A full list of unincluded departments is provided under the “Conclusion” section. </li>
 </ul>

+Correction: The original version of these graphs displayed FTE data under incorrect department names.
+The original version also incorrectly displayed data that factored in incomplete information of certain demographic groups within certain departments, which BruinX did not provide.
+Those demographic groups have been removed.

 <div id='holder'>
     <div style='margin-bottom: 15px;'>